AeonDigital/Shell-MSE-Main-Module/src/mse/interface/show/spinner/attachments/man/en-us.md

   Name of the array containing the characters used for the spinner's `animation`.

-If omitted or invalid, the default value set in 'MSE_SPINNER_DEFAULT' is used.
+If omitted or invalid, the default value set in `MSE_SPINNER_DEFAULT` is used.

 Out-of-the-box options are the templates:
 - MSE_SPINNER_COMEANDGO